PAMELA detector: Results

 Preliminary data (released August 2008, ICHEP Philadelphia) indicate an excess of positrons in the range 10–60 GeV.
 This is thought to be a possible sign of dark matter annihilation:

 hypothetical WIMPs colliding with and annihilating each other to form gamma rays, matter and antimatter particles.
 Another explanation considered for the indication mentioned above is the production of electron-positron pairs on pulsars with subsequent acceleration in the vicinity of the pulsar.

 The first two years of data were released in October 2008 in three publications.
 The positron excess was confirmed and found to persist up to 90 GeV.
 Surprisingly, no excess of antiprotons was found.
 This is inconsistent with predictions from most models of dark matter sources, in which the positron and antiproton excesses are correlated.

 A paper, published on 15 July 2011, confirmed earlier speculation that the Van Allen belt could confine a significant flux of antiprotons produced by the interaction of the Earth's upper atmosphere with cosmic rays.
 The energy of the antiprotons has been measured in the range of 60–750 MeV.
 Cosmic rays collide with atoms in the upper atmosphere creating antineutrons, which in turn decay to produce the antiprotons.
 They were discovered in a part of the Van Allen belt closest to Earth.
 When an antiproton interacts with a normal particle, both are annihilated.
 Data from PAMELA indicated that these annihilation events occurred a thousand times more often than would be expected in the absence of antimatter.
 The data that contained evidence of antimatter were gathered between July 2006 and December 2008.

 Boron and carbon flux measurements were published in July 2014, important to explaining trends in cosmic ray positron fraction.

 The summary document of the operations of PAMELA was published in 2017.

+In 2017, data from the HAWC Collaboration indicated that the increase in flux of positrons from the two nearest pulsars (Geminga and Monogem) is roughly equivalent to the excess originally observed by PAMELA.